-colour terms set to zero, solving for the extinction coefficients and zero-points.
-If, however, these fields are unobservable, then it is suggested that other SDSS fields are observed, however it is strongly recommended that Stripe 82 fields be used, due to the robustness of the photometric calibration (Ivezić et al. 2007).
+To produce observations in the natural INT-WFC photometric system, the most straightforward procedure would be to observe the same standard star fields as those observed in this thesis.
+In doing so, one can then simply make use of the published INT-WFC magnitudes and colours for these stars.
+A traditional photometric calibration can be performed, with the colour terms set to zero, solving for the extinction coefficients and zero-points.
+If, however, these fields are unobservable, then it is advised that other SDSS fields are observed, although it is strongly recommended that Stripe 82 fields be used due to the robustness of the photometric calibration (Ivezić et al. 2007).
 MS stars can be selected and isolated in a series of colour-colour diagrams.
 The transformations derived in Section 3.4.3.1 can then be used to transform these MS stars from the SDSS to the INT-WFC photometric system to be used as a standard star catalogue.

 In this section the main problems faced when attempting to fit pre-MS populations with evolutionary models in CMDs to derive ages have been introduced, with particular emphasis placed on the process of photometric calibration for very red pre-MS objects.
-A model of the INT-WFC system responses in the optical $(UgriZ){\rm WFC}$ bandpasses that spans the $0.3-1.0\,\mu{\rm m}$ regime have been created and that includes every element of the total throughput from the Earth's atmosphere through to the CCD detector.
+A model of the INT-WFC system responses in the optical $(UgriZ){WFC}$ bandpasses that spans the $0.3 - 1.0 \,\mu\mathrm{m}$ regime has been created, which includes every element of the total throughput from the Earth's atmosphere through to the CCD detector.
 These system responses have been tested using standard star observations and have been shown to be a good representation of the photometric system.
-Furthermore, it has been demonstrated that the traditional photometric calibration technique of adopting a simple linear colour-dependent offset (based on observations of standard stars) to transform instrumental INT-WFC colours and magnitudes into the standard SDSS photometric system does not work, even for ZAMS stars.
-This is due to a combination of subtle variations in the relative system responses and differences in the stellar spectra (log g and $T{\rm eff}$) between a MS and pre-MS star of the same colour.
+Furthermore, it has been demonstrated that the traditional photometric calibration technique of adopting a simple linear colour-dependent offset - based on observations of standard stars - to transform instrumental INT-WFC colours and magnitudes into the standard SDSS photometric system does not work, even for ZAMS stars.
+This is due to a combination of subtle variations in the relative system responses and differences in the stellar spectra $-\log g$ and $T{\text{eff}}$ - between a MS and pre-MS star of the same colour.
 Such differences can result in stars occupying the wrong position in CMDs, and therefore it is crucial to transform the model isochrones into the natural photometric system of the observations to carry out precise photometric studies of pre-MS objects.